persicomaria/career_test/doc/TU_Dresden.md

 ## As Service and as researcher

 ### PDBlit project
-The PDBlit project was about building a literature mining workflow aimed at automatic extraction of relevat information from a very narrow domain of Bioinformatics, precisely the Structural Bioinformatics.
+The `PDBlit` project was about building a literature mining workflow aimed at automatic extraction of relevat information from a very narrow domain of Bioinformatics, precisely the `Structural Bioinformatics`.
 I have organized the results in a small database and this is the screeshot for the `dump` of the project:

 ![PDBlit_project](pdblit1.png)

 This is the screeshot for the required code (partial output of tree command)

 ![PDBlit_project](pdblit2.png)

 This is the screeshot for some test data (partial output of tree command)

 ![PDBlit_project](pdblit3.png)